saltstack/salt/doc/ref/cli/salt.rst

 .. option:: -G, --grain

     The target expression matches values returned by the salt grains system on the minions.
+The target expression is in the format of '<grain value>:<glob expression>'; example: 'os:Arch*'

+    This was changed in version 0.9.8 to accept glob expressions instead of regular expression.
+To use regular expression matching with grains use the --grain-pcre option.

+.. option:: --grain-pcre

-The target expression is in the format of '<grain value>:<pcre regular expression>'; example: 'os:Arch.*'
+    The target expression matches values returned by the salt grains system on the minions.
+The target expression is in the format of '<grain value>:< regular expression>'; example: 'os:Arch.*'

 .. option:: -C, --compound